dgreyling/gbi-server/docs/dev/source/installation.rst

 Source
 ------

-GBI-Server uses `Git`_ as a source control management tool.
+GeoBox-Server uses `Git`_ as a source control management tool.
 If you are new to distributed SCMs or Git we recommend to read `Pro Git <http://git-scm.com/book>`_.

 The main (authoritative) repository is hosted at http://github.com/omniscale/gbi-server